 We have all encountered problems with Google Play at one time or another.
-Every app has its issues, so this is no surprise.
-Still few things are more frustrating than trying to download that new game you’ve been hyped about for ages, only to have your download pending indefinitely.
-This is why we are here to help!
+Every app has its issues.
+Yet, few things are more frustrating than trying to download that new game you’ve been waiting to play for ages, only to have your download pending indefinitely.
+But we are here to help!
 Here are the common fixes to the notorious Play Store download pending error.

 Check current downloads and updates

-More often than not, the culprit for a Play Store download pending error is simply that there are apps updating at the same time.
-You will also encounter it if you are downloading multiple apps simultaneously or a couple of particularly large ones.
+More often than not, the culprit for a Play Store download pending error are apps updating at the same time.
+You will also encounter the problem if you are downloading multiple apps simultaneously or a couple of particularly large ones.

 - Go to Google Play > Menu > My apps & games.